 We’re going to explain the products and features that Cardstream offer before having a look at online reviews to determine whether Cardstream is the right option for you!

 As we mentioned, Cardstream’s independence means that they can accept pretty much any acquirer you can think of.

 Being able to accept a wide range of acquirers means that you don’t have to turn away any customers.
 It’s commonplace for businesses to reject more ‘premium’ cards, like American Express, but this could adversely impact your sales.

 A lot of customers like to spend on these cards in order to claim rewards and cashback offers.

-You don’t want to put them off by asking them to use an alternative payment method, like a Visa or Mastercard credit/debit card.
+You don’t want to put them off by asking them to use an alternative payment method, like a credit/debit card.